kubernetes-sigs/kustomize/examples/alphaTestExamples/MultipleDeployments.md

 # Demo: Multiple Deployments

-This demo helps you to multiple services on same kubenetes cluster using kustomize.
+This demo helps you to multiple services on same kubernetes cluster using kustomize.

 Steps:
 1. Create the resources files for wordpress service.